-A: I hope that my style of decorating helps my children to learn to not be afraid to march to the beat of their own drum.
+I hope that my style of decorating helps my children to learn to not be afraid to march to the beat of their own drum.
 In whatever they eventually decide to undertake, I hope that they won’t be overly concerned with the “rules” or be frozen by indecision.
 I’d like them to have fun, be creative, experiment!

 Also, in renovating this house, I’d like them to have memories of their parents out in the yard with the skill saw, of their Mom painting every inch of the house, of their Dad battling the dandelions every spring, and to expect that it takes time, patience, and work to get the things that they want.
 I hope they never give up or expect their dreams to just be handed to them.

-A: Probably my favorite thing about the actual house is the thick brick walls.
+Probably my favorite thing about the actual house is the thick brick walls.
 They keep the house at a comfortable temperature all by themselves for seven or eight months out of the year, and there’s just kind of a breathable feeling that we first noticed when we moved in.
 They also make great window sills.
 I’ve always loved the look of light shining through colored glass, and now I have plenty of space and child-safe places to put glass in every room.
 My mom and mother-in-law have also given me a lot of house plants that really thrive there, and also make the air feel fresh and clean.

 Even though I admit to being overwhelmed with it at times, I’m also mostly glad that this house offers me so projects.
 I don’t think I’ll ever be bored with it.
 There’s so much we need to do, and afterwards, there’s so many fun things we could do!

-A: Most of our indoor traditions aren’t dependent on the house we live in, but because of the location we chose, we’re able to get outside often and exercise more.
+Most of our indoor traditions aren’t dependent on the house we live in, but because of the location we chose, we’re able to get outside often and exercise more.
 I go for a run through town and past open pastures almost every day.
 Woo does a lot of both mountain and road biking in the summer and snowboarding in the winter.
 Woo was already pretty good, but the rest of us are learning how to ice skate.
 The kids are learning how to snowboard and snowshoe.
 I plan to teach the kids how to really swim this summer, and the older kids all learned how to ride bikes here.
 The kids are learning to fish and canoe.
 Because of the proximity of so many fun things to our house, we can do any of these things any day after school or after dinner or just on a random day.

-A: Well, first off, they’re so beautiful!
+The best part about living with my kids?
+Well, first off, they’re so beautiful!
 Their giant eyes, round cheeks, delightful plumpness in all the right places, the way their bodies move, the sound of their little voices…I’ve never done it, but I could probably sit and stare at a toddler all day, and be completely satisfied with how I’d spent the day.

 Secondly, they’re just good company.
 The best company.
 So quick to smile, give hugs, say I love you, and offer sincere thanks for the basics.
 “Thanks for making this food, Mom.”
 “Thank you for getting me a drink of water, Mom.”
 Not to mention the cute, funny, and occasionally very insightful things that they say.